mjnagel/blobby/README.md

-# Icon Decorator
+# Blobby (the blobifier)

-Simple python script to decorate an icon with maturity level and/or border
+Simple python script to make a blob from a given product/company logo (or anything else)

 ## Prerequisites